 It took only a few decades for communism to make the Chinese people think with the Party’s thoughts, talk with the Party’s language, stop believing in gods, act without regard to the consequences, and dare to do just about anything.
 Nearly every interpersonal interaction may involve deception, and there are no bottom lines for anything.
 The zombie-like language of the Party and its ready-made lies are overwhelming.

 Party culture has made today’s Chinese people far removed from universal values.
-People’s minds, thoughts, and behaviors have undergone profound change and deviation.
-They deviate from normal family, social, educational, and work relationships, and their thinking and behaviors are often incompatible with people from non-communist societies and difficult for them to understand.
+People’s minds, thoughts, and behaviors have undergone profound changes and deviation.
+These deviate from normal family, social, educational, and work relationships, and are often incompatible with those of people from non-communist societies and difficult for them to understand.

-The arbitrary adaptation of Journey to the West even has Sun Wukong put his arms around and fall in love with the demons that he instead vanquished in the classic novel.
-What is even more frightening is that many—especially the young who know nothing of China’s traditional culture—regard all this show as somehow traditional.
-This is the consequence of the Party’s ravaging China’s true divine culture, replacing it and indoctrinating the public with its own Party culture for decades.
+The arbitrary adaptation of Journey to the West even has Sun Wukong put his arms around and fall in love with the demons that he actually vanquished in the classic novel.
+What is even more frightening is that many — especially the young who know nothing of China’s traditional culture — regard all this as somehow traditional.
+This is the consequence of the Party’s ravaging of China’s true divine culture, replacing it and indoctrinating the public with its own Party culture for decades.
 Thus Chinese people have come to think that the ethos of struggle is traditional, and that the art, literature, and drama shot through with Party-culture ideas, but dressed in traditional garb, are the real thing.

 Party culture causes people not to believe in gods.
 A crisis of integrity is the most direct consequence: fraud, counterfeit goods, toxic food, corruption, and more have all become common phenomena.
 The so-called Shanzhai culture is a typical example of this integrity crisis.
 “Shanzhai culture” refers to the counterfeiting of well-known, particularly foreign, products or brands.
 It amounts to both theft and deception.
 The term has become so well-known that the Oxford Chinese-English Dictionary included it as a neologism.